 - 3. Seasonal flu shot: Required as soon as the shots are available each year.
 Failure to receive this vaccination will prevent the student from participating in clinical. - 4.
 COVID-19: Regardless of prior COVID-19 vaccination history, students must show evidence of having received ONE dose of the Moderna or Pfizer-BioNTech bivalent COVID-19 vaccine.
-Typically, students who have received a COVID-19 vaccination after September 1st, 2022 will be compliant with this rule. - 5.
+Typically, students who have received a COVID-19 vaccination after September 1st, 2022 will be compliant with this rule.
+Students who have not received a COVID-19 vaccination after 09/01/2022 will be required to receive an updated bivalent dose. - 5.
 EXEMPTION REQUESTS: Vaccinations against infectious agents such as COVID-19 are required to participate in clinical learning activities.
 Students requesting vaccination exemption due to medical reasons should contact the Dean of Health Sciences/Director of Nursing.
 Students requesting vaccination exemption for religious reasons will be required to contact the Director of Human Resources/Affirmative Action Officer, Linda Torbet, to discuss the exemption process and requirements (ltorbet@monroeccc.edu).
 Although the College will work with students requesting an exemption, it cannot guarantee clinical placement for students that are not fully vaccinated, which may impact a student's ability to progress in his/her coursework and/or complete the program. - E. Specific student health information will be released to clinical agency only if the information is required by the agency.
 The information will be kept confidential by the clinical agency. - F. Healthcare costs for students are the responsibility of the student.